espruino/BangleApps/apps/lcars/README.md

 A simple LCARS inspired clock.
 Note: To display the steps, the wpedom app is required.
 To show weather data such as temperature, humidity or window you BangleJS must be connected with Gadgetbride and the weather app must be installed.
+To use the timer the "alarm" app must be installed on your device.

 ## Control
  * Tap left / right to change between screens.